CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 -----------------------------------------------------------

 This section is more advanced, but really useful once you get it to work.

+You can get your board to send text messages to your computer using Serial communications.
 What is difficult here is that it depends on the computer connected to the board.
-Different operating systems will use different software (that you may need to install) in order to talk to the board, different names for the port used to connect the board, and they would behave differently.
+Different operating systems will use different software (that you may need to install) to communicate with the board, different names for the port used to connect the board, and they would behave slightly differently.
 Give it a try, but don't panic if it does not work for you straight away.
 You can go through the next activity without reading text from the board.